 Summary Imagine a contest where you get to design a community park.
 What would you include in your plan?
 In 1858, architect Calvert Vaux had great ideas for a park in New York City.
 He entered a contest with Frederick Law Olmsted, a landscape… Continue Reading “A Green Place To Be: The Creation of Central Park Activity”

 Summary Have you ever built a treehouse?
 Where did you build it?
 I bet it was in your backyard.
 Imagine building a treehouse in a public park.
 How would you accomplish that without anyone noticing?
-Especially when the park is in a busy city… Continue Reading “Up In The Leaves: The True Story of the Central Park Treehouses by Shira Boss and Jamey Christoph”
+Especially when the park is in a busy city… Continue Reading “Up In The Leaves: The True Story of the Central Park Treehouses Lesson Activity”

-Joan Procter, Dragon Doctor- The Woman Who Loved Reptiles by Patricia Valdez Watch out!
+Joan Procter, Dragon Doctor Summary Watch out!
 This is the story of a girl with very unusual guests to her tea parties…reptiles!
 Yes, Joan Procter was a pioneer in the field of woman scientists.
-She was fascinated… Continue Reading “Joan Procter, Dragon Doctor – The Woman Who Loved Reptiles By Patricia Valdez, Illustrated by Felicita Sala”
+She was fascinated by reptiles, and was often joined by… Continue Reading “Joan Procter, Dragon Doctor – The Woman Who Loved Reptiles Lesson Activity”

-When Jadav Payeng was a little boy, he noticed the impact the rainy season had on his island.
+The Boy Who Grew a Forest Summary When Jadav Payeng was a little boy, he noticed the impact the rainy season had on his island.
 The heavy rains washed away soil and vegetation, leaving animals without shelter or food.
-It worried Payeng to find dead animals after a storm.
-He was… Continue Reading “The Boy Who Grew a Forest: The True Story of Jadav Payeng by Sophia Gholz and Kayla Harren”
+It worried Payeng to find… Continue Reading “The Boy Who Grew a Forest: The True Story of Jadav Payeng Lesson Activity”

 Summary How do you develop a product that people love?
 You start by listening to what people need.
 Then you research, experiment and ask for feedback.
 In The Crayon Man, we see how Edwin Binney created Crayola crayons.
 Binney was an inventor.
 His products made life… Continue Reading “The Crayon Man: The True Story of the Invention of Crayola Crayons Lesson Activity”

-Summary What would happen if you showed a silhouette of Charlie Chaplin to different generations?
+Smile: How Young Charlie Chaplin Taught the World to Laugh (and Cry) Summary What would happen if you showed a silhouette of Charlie Chaplin to different generations?
 Just his outline.
 No name or labels.
-I bet older people will call out Chaplin’s name, but younger audiences will not recognize the figure.
-It’s interesting to think of… Continue Reading “Smile: How Young Charlie Chaplin Taught the World To Laugh (and Cry) Activity”
+I bet older people will call out Chaplin’s name, but… Continue Reading “Smile: How Young Charlie Chaplin Taught the World To Laugh (and Cry) Lesson Activity”